thirstler/slor/README.md

 How does it do?
 ---------------
-It operates as a system of load-generators (drivers) that are instructed to do things by a controller process.
+It operates as a system of load-generators (drivers) that are instructed to do "things" by a controller process.
 This is similar to other load generation
 systems:

     Controller ___ Driver1